 5. Professional Development

 Many job seekers forget to include professional development activities in their CV.
-If you have attended any relevant workshops, training programmes or seminars in the past 5-10 years it’s a good idea to include them in your CV.
+If you have attended any relevant workshops, training programs or seminars in the past 5-10 years it’s a good idea to include them in your CV.
 This demonstrates you’ve been keeping your knowledge and skills up to date.
 If you don’t have any recent CPD activities to include, it’s time to consider what you can do.
 Ideally, you should be aiming to undertake at least 20 hours of professional development annually.